MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 ![Screenshot of the welcome content for makers in Power Platform ](media/environment-strategy/image20.png)

-Figure Use the welcome content to help new makers be successful.
+*Figure: Use the welcome content to help new makers be successful.*

 Another effective approach to communicating with your users is establishing an internal Power Platform hub.
 The hub can be a place for people to collaborate on projects, share ideas, and discover new ways to apply technology to achieve more.
 The hub could be where you share more detailed information on your environment strategy that's relevant to your users.
 [Learn how to create an internal Power Platform hub](/power-platform/guidance/adoption/wiki-community).